open-leash/.github/profile/README.md

 **OpenLeash is a control layer for AI agents.**

-It helps developers and organizations understand where agents are running, what they are doing, which tools they are using, and when a human should step in before something risky happens.
+It helps users, developers and organizations understand where agents are running, what they are doing, which tools they are using, and when a human should step in before something risky happens.

 Think of it as a calm command center for your agents.